mmgolden/express-portfolio/README.md

 ```
 npm start
 ```
-Step 5: View the website on localhost
+Step 5: View the website on http://localhost:3000/